ParkerRedford/physics-engine/README.md

 The first stage of the project is to make a function that takes a math equation (both real and complex) and output its derivative, partial derivative, or integral.
 I will build a small website app to help debug the equations for later use for the physics engine.

 There are some problems even with our current symbolic mathematical solutions can't solve.
-For instance, when I try to ask for the Taylor series for e^x, programs usually give me the Maclurian series instead.
+For instance, when I try to ask for the Taylor series for e^x, programs usually give me the Maclaurin series instead.
 Like this.

 <img width="413" height="71" alt="Screenshot 2025-10-13 184710" src="https://github.com/user-attachments/assets/b44b22a4-369b-49e2-8ed8-e03f79500bf2" />